Results of searching entries for keyword: change

 Dean Kruckeberg (University of North Carolina at Charlotte, USA),

-Juri Mykkänen (University of Helsinki, Finland)Duality of Estonian Public Service Media in reflection of the world and in positioning society
+Kenneth Starck (University of Iowa, USA)Duality of Estonian Public Service Media in reflection of the world and in positioning society

 Maarja Lõhmus, Helle Tiikmaa and Andres Jõesaar